Anterior Cruciate LigamentAnterolateral Ligament: Let's Stick to the Facts!

 - Evaluation of ACL Injuries:

 - early surgery may be associated with arthrofibrosis

 - Acute anterior cruciate ligament reconstruction.
 Analysis of complications.

 - Arthroscopy in acute traumatic hemarthrosis of the knee.
-Incidence of anterior cruciate tears and other injuries.
+Incidence of ACL tears and other injuries.

 - graft placement theory:

 - bone patellar bone reconstruction